-The CAMC Institute for Academic Medicine Cardiology Fellowship is housed in a 960 bed quaternary care hospital center that is nestled between the mountains alongside a river in the state capital of West Virginia.
+The CAMC Cardiovascular Disease Fellowship is housed in a 960 bed quaternary care hospital center that is nestled between the mountains alongside a river in the state capital of West Virginia.
 The institution has a rich history of graduate medical education, including becoming the first university-affiliated (West Virginia University) hospital system within the United States in the 1970s.

 The institution has a legacy of providing innovative cardiovascular care and is currently one of the highest volume interventional programs within the United States.
 The strong coronary interventional, structural heart and vascular programs have gained national recognition.

 Recently, we have recruited faculty with advanced cardiac imaging training in cardiovascular computed tomography, cardiac magnetic resonance imaging, structural heart disease, and 3-D echocardiography.